foundation/foundation-sites/docs/pages/label.md

 ### With Icons

 An icon can be dropped into a label just fine.
+We're using the [Foundation icon font](http://zurb.com/playground/foundation-icon-fonts-3) here, but any icon fonts or image-based icons will work fine.

 ```html_example
 <span class="alert label"><i class="fi-x-circle"></i> Alert Label</span>